Exploration of Hepatitis B Virus Infection Dynamics through an Intracellular Model: Results and Discussion

-\section{Impacts of intracellular delay ($\tau$)}
+\subsection{Impacts of intracellular delay}

-Time delays play a crucial role in the intracellular replication process of viruses.
-A delay differential equation (DDE) model has a far more realistic dynamics than an ordinary differential equation.
-Time delay may be responsible for the loss of stability of a steady state and the oscillations in population dynamics.
-Two types of delays exist: pharmacological and intracellular.
-The delay between the ingestion of a drug and its appearance within cells is known as the pharmacological delay.
-The time elapsed between the infection of a host cell and the discharge of viral particles is known as the intracellular delay.
-In this study, the intracellular delay, designated by $\tau$, is incorporated into the every step of HBV life cycle to make the process non-instantaneous.
-The intracellular delay model is given by the equation \eqref{delay_model} in Appendix A. The system of delay differential equation \eqref{delay_model} is solved numerically for different value of $\tau$.
-As a result, it is observed that intracellular delay has very little impact on viral dynamics. (results are not shown)
+Time delay is seen to be an important factor in the intracellular replication process for some viruses.
+Compared to an ODE model, a delay differential equation model (DDEM) typically has a much more realistic dynamics.
+Time delay may be responsible for the loss of stability of a steady-state and the oscillation in dynamics.
+In general, there are two types of delay: (i) pharmacological and (ii) intracellular.
+The delay between the ingestion of a drug and its appearance within the cells is known as the pharmacological delay.
+The time-lapse between the infection of a host cell and the discharge of viral particles from the infected cell is known as the intracellular delay \citep{2000_Nelson}.
+In this study, the intracellular delay is incorporated into every step of viral life cycle to make the process non-instantaneous.
+The DDEM is given by in system of equations \eqref{delay_model} in Appendix \hyperref[app:A]{A}, and it is solved for different values of delay ($\tau$).
+As a result, the simulation demonstrates that the intracellular delay has very little impact on viral dynamics since there is no significant difference among the solutions.
+In a recent study, \citet{2015_Murray} also noted the negligible influence of the delay on the infection dynamics.